 - A food van is not to be positioned within 50m radius of another mobile or fixed food business.

 Step 1 - Please review the Local Approvals Policy Mobile Food Vending Vehicles (pdf) to ensure your business is capable of meeting the requirements.

 Step 2 - Complete the enclosed application form, including all the supplementary documentation required to assess your application.
 Lodge form with us and make payment of the application processing fee, see our Fees and Charges (pdf).

 - Public Liability Insurance

 - Register Vehicle Insurance against loss of property

 Application for approval to use a mobile food vending vehicle (pdf)

-Step 3 - If your application is successful, Council officers will contact you to arrange a time for an inspection of your vehicle.
+Step 3 - If your application is successful, our officers will contact you to arrange a time for an inspection of your vehicle.
 Once the vehicle is satisfactorily inspected, you will be issued with an approval to operate, for the financial year valid until 30 June, unless otherwise revoked.

 Operator found not complying with the policy will have their approval revoked immediately and may not be granted a new approval to operate in the future.

 All food businesses whether temporary, mobile or fixed must notify us of their activities.
 Please complete and return the